dallenwilson/gstm/README.md

 Launching gstm from a desktop environment's menu system using the included gstm.desktop file will also require the util-linux package to be installed, as the setsid program is used to ensure gstm launches without any form of tty attached.

-Building an rpm package from a release tarball or git repo:  after above steps run make dist && rpmbuild -ta gstm-VERSION.tar.gz.
+Building an rpm package from a release tarball or git repo:  after above steps run `make dist && rpmbuild -ta gstm-VERSION.tar.gz`.

-Building a deb package from a release tarball or git repo: after above steps run make dist && debuild -S.

 ##### Bugs and Issues
 Bugs can be reported using GitHub's Issues tab.
 Before opening a new issue, try reproducing the problem after building the lastest source from the master branch.
 Also, take a look through the closed issues to see if it's been reported before.
 This is doubly important if you're using packages from the ppa; Those tend to lag a bit behind.